 Chuck was educated in the local school system and graduated from Baker County High School where he was actively involved in the Future Farmers of America (FFA).
 He went on to be elected State FFA Secretary after graduating high school, was employed by Florida Farm Bureau, and was later Florida's nominee for National FFA Officer.

-Chuck's wife, Lorelie, is a prosecutor with the State Attorney's Office and has worked in public service for over 11 years.
-She volunteers her time as a judge for Teen Court and as a mentor with Take Stock in Children among other community activities including serving as President of the Baker Women's Political Network, teaching Sunday school and directing the children's choir at church.
-Chuck's son, Chase, recently graduated from the University of Florida cum laude with his Bachelor's degree in Agricultural Education and Communication with a Minor in Sales and Management in Agribusiness and just completed an internship at Florida Farm Bureau.
-Chase will begin courses for his Master's degree in Agriculture in the fall.
-The Brannans recently welcomed baby Rafe to the family, he arrived over 3 weeks early but is happy and healthy!
+Chuck's wife, Lorelie, is a prosecutor with the State Attorney's Office and has worked in public service for over 13 years.
+She volunteers her time as a judge for Teen Court and as a mentor with Take Stock in Children among other community activities including serving as an officer in the Baker Conservative Women's Network, and playing piano with the children's choir at church.
+Chuck's son, Chase, graduated from the University of Florida cum laude with his Bachelor's degree in Agricultural Education and Communication with a Minor in Sales and Management in Agribusiness and is completing his Master's degree in Agriculture.
+Baby Rafe was born during Chuck's initial campaign in 2018 and is a frequent flyer around the district and Tallahassee shaking hands and giving fist bumps!
 Chuck's deceased wife, Kim, was a 21 year school teacher and principal.
 She unexpectedly passed during a car accident while traveling to a school-related training in 2007.
 Chuck's father, brother, sister, aunts, uncles, cousins and nieces and nephews all reside in this House district.